-GQ1 All aspects of the establishments work are governed by documented policies and procedures as part of the overall governance process

-- a) Ratified, documented and up-to-date policies and procedures are in place, covering all licensable activities. - b) There is a document control system. - c) There are change control mechanisms for the implementation of new operational procedures. - d) Matters relating to HTA-licensed activities are discussed at regular governance meetings, involving establishment staff. - e) There is a system for managing complaints.

-GQ2 There is a documented system of audit

-- a) There is a documented schedule of audits covering licensable activities. - b) Audit findings include who is responsible for follow-up actions and the timeframes for completing these.
+Standard GQ1 All aspects of the establishments work are governed by documented policies and procedures as part of the overall gove rocess rnance ) Ratified, documented and up-to-date policies and procedures are in place, covering all licensable activities. ) There is a document control system. ) There are change control mechanisms for the implementation of new operational procedures. ) Matters relating to HTA-licensed activities are discussed at regular governance meetings, involving establishment staff. ) There is a system for managing complaints.
+SQ2 There is a documented system of audit ) There is a documented schedule of audits covering licensable activities. ) Audit findings include who is responsible for follow-up actions and the timeframes for completing these.
+GQ3 Staff are appropriately qualified and trained in techniques relevant to their work and are continuously updating their skills S ) Qualifications of staff and all training are recorded, records showing attendance at training. ) There are documented induction training programmes for new staff. ) Training provisions include those for visiting staff.

-GQ3 Staff are appropriately qualified and trained in techniques relevant to their work and are continuously updating their skills d) Staff have appraisals and personal development plans.
+d) Staff have appraisals and personal development plans.